g3tsyst3m/BriarIDS/README.md

 ## UPDATE 6/9/2018
 <hr>
 In the words of Frank Costanza, I'm back Baby!
 It's been a long time since I've had the chance to visit this project.
 I've been trying for my CISSP for 2 years now.
 TL;DR, I passed.
-Now that I can breath again, here are some changes I've made recenty:<br>
+Now that I can breathe again, here are some changes I've made recenty:<br>
 --> I've included support for Ubuntu for the raspberry pi in addition to Raspbian/Debian based distros.<br>
 --> I've also added in automatic monitoring interface detection and included email notifications for TheBriarPatch.<br>
 Thanks as always for supporting BriarIDS <br>